upshotideas/test-data-loader/README.md

 ```
 The key here is wrapping the SQL in `__sql__` strings.
 The column is assumed to be of a
 string/varchar type and is processed by removing the `__sql__` markers.
+This mode also allows some DB-valid, but CSV-not-valid values, like NULL to a timestamp field! (where H2_BUILT_IN fails.)

 This mode can be used with any database, H2 or otherwise.
 But, getting the SQL right may seem a bit tricky,
 especially with quotes in them.